akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 Corresponding method in Typed is called `spawn` in the @scala[`akka.actor.typed.scaladsl.ActorContext`]@java[`akka.actor.typed.javadsl.ActorContext`].

 There is no `spawn` method in the @scala[`akka.actor.typed.scaladsl.ActorSystem`]@java[`akka.actor.typed.javadsl.ActorSystem`] for creating top level actors.
-Instead, there's a single top level actor defined by a user guardian `Behavior` that is given when starting the `ActorSystem`.
+Instead, there is a single top level actor defined by a user guardian `Behavior` that is given when starting the `ActorSystem`.
 Other actors are started as children of that user guardian actor or children of other actors in the actor hierarchy.
 This is explained more in @ref:[ActorSystem](#actorsystem).